kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress.md

-# Scripted "Upgrade in Progress" for Lucee + Apache
+# "Upgrade in Progress" for Lucee + Apache

+Web-based status notifications during Lucee upgrades are a Catch-22 because Lucee itself is not running during the upgrade, but what if you could easily configure Apache to temporarily display static HTML for every .cf* request?
+Well ... now you can!

-The bash shell script `upgrade-in-progress.sh` is used to begin and then end the display of an "Upgrade in Progress" notification for every Lucee request of every website that has been configured for this flip-a-switch style automation (see VirtualHost config below).
+The bash shell script `upgrade-in-progress.sh` is used to begin and end the display of an "Upgrade in Progress" notification for every Lucee request of every website that has been configured for this flip-a-switch style automation (see VirtualHost config below).

 Note how the user's original requested URL does not change!
 That way the upgrade status can be shown without redirecting to a different page, and JavaScript is used to automatically refresh the page when the upgrade is complete.